openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-individual-openpgp-nist-bp-comp.md

 All elliptic curves for the use in the composite combinations are taken from {{I-D.ietf-openpgp-crypto-refresh}}.

-For interoperability this extension offers CRYSTALS-* in composite combinations with the NIST curves P-256, P-384 defined in {{SP800-186}} and the Brainpool curves brainpoolP256r1, brainpoolP384r1 defined in {{RFC5639}}.
+For interoperability this extension offers ML-* in composite combinations with the NIST curves P-256, P-384 defined in {{SP800-186}} and the Brainpool curves brainpoolP256r1, brainpoolP384r1 defined in {{RFC5639}}.

+## Applicable Specifications for the use of PQC Algorithms in OpenPGP

+This document is to be understood as an extension of [draft-ietf-openpgp-pqc-03], which introduced PQC in OpenPGP, in that it defines further algorithm code points.
+All general specifications in [draft-ietf-openpgp-pqc-03] that pertain to the ML-KEM and ML-KEM composite schemes or generally cryptographic schemes defined therein equally apply to the schemes specified in this document.

 # Preliminaries